Journal of Faculty Development

 The Review Process

 The Journal of Faculty Development welcomes electronic submissions.
-To submit your manuscript for consideration, email the document file as a Microsoft Word, RTF, or PDF attachment to firstname.lastname@example.org.
+To submit your manuscript for consideration, upload the manuscript to the review portal.
 All manuscripts will undergo a preliminary review by the Editor.
 After a preliminary review by the Editor, manuscripts that are suitable for consideration will be sent to at least three peer reviewers.
-The reviewers may recommend that Journal of Faculty Development
+The reviewers may recommend that Journal of Faculty Development:

 - accept the manuscript without revision;